Delapré Abbey: Founding and endowments

-The abbey was founded by an Anglo-Norman Earl of two counties, Simon de Senlis, during the reign of King Stephen and later benefited from its paying for a Royal Charter granted by King Edward III.
-At its founding the abbey was endowed the 3060 acres in its ancient parish "almost entirely" save, for example, two corn mills, a fulling mill and 10 acres of marsh-meadow of St James's Abbey, Northampton: Hardingstone and held the rectories (including glebe and tithe) at Earls Barton, Great Doddington, and Fotheringhay, appointing stipended (salaried) vicars on a perpetual basis from 1224- see also related term "vicarious".
-Edward I added to Delapré the churches of Wollaston and Filgrave — a total of five Northamptonshire well-endowed churches — and gave Delapré the right to nominate the priest (advowson) at Fyfield, Hampshire.
-He is recorded as giving ten beams towards the repair of the church in 1232, and another five oaks for work on the Refectory in 1258.
+The abbey was founded by an Anglo-Norman Earl, Simon de Senlis, during the reign of King Stephen and later benefited from paying for a royal charter granted by King Edward III.
+At its founding the abbey was endowed with the 3060 acres in its ancient parish "almost entirely" save, for example, two corn mills, a fulling mill and 10 acres of marsh-meadow of St James Abbey, Northampton: Hardingstone and held the rectories (including glebe and tithe) at Earls Barton, Great Doddington, and Fotheringhay, appointing stipended (salaried) vicars on a perpetual basis from 1224.
+Edward I added to Delapré the churches of Wollaston and Filgrave – a total of five Northamptonshire well-endowed churches – and gave Delapré the advowson (right to nominate the priest) of Fyfield, Hampshire.
+He is recorded as giving ten beams towards the repair of the church in 1232, and another five oaks for work on the refectory in 1258.

-Work and customs of the town and Abbey
+Work and customs of the town and abbey

 Delapré was one of two Cluniac nunneries in England (the other being Arthington Priory in Yorkshire).
 The Cluniac congregation was initially a reform movement of Benedictine life.
 Monasteries in the congregation were supervised directly by the great abbey at Cluny.
 Typically a dozen to twenty nuns resided at any one time.
-The Guild of Weavers at Northampton made an annual procession to the Abbey church each Easter Monday where, according to the ordinances of the Guild in 1431, they would offer up:
+The Guild of Weavers at Northampton made an annual procession to the abbey church each Easter Monday where, according to the ordinances of the guild in 1431, they would offer up tapers before the images of the Trinity and Our Lady.

 From its first foundation, the abbey gave 21s.
 8d. yearly to the poor distributed by the parish church in money, bread, and fish, and a further 5s. yearly from later benefactions.

 As with others, the abbey was surrendered to the crown as part of the Dissolution of the Monasteries, closing in 1538.
 After much later use and alteration as a private residence and in World War II service, the house and its cluster of outbuildings which replaced the abbey in phased building works spanning the 16th to 18th centuries served as the Northamptonshire Record Office and the library of the related records society.
-The building is Grade II* listed for heritage.
+The building is Grade II* listed.
 A heritage shop and café overlooking its grand courtyard opened in 2017.
-The main building opens for educational visits, tours and weddings at the end of 2017.
+The main building opened for educational visits, tours and weddings at the end of 2017.
 The Delapré Abbey Preservation Trust manages the buildings.